Free Market Foundation

 In 2017 the Think Tanks and Civil Societies Program of the University of Pennsylvania ranked the FMF as the 123rd best think tank in the category "Top Think Tanks Worldwide – (U.S. and non-U.S.)," the 21st best think tank in Sub-Saharan Africa, and the 109th best "independent think tank" in the world, for the year 2016.

 From 2012 until May 2014, businessman Herman Mashaba, who was the Executive Mayor of Johannesburg, served as chairman of the foundation's board.
 He stepped down from his position when he joined the Democratic Alliance as an "ordinary card-carrying member," citing the need for the foundation to remain politically impartial.

-Leon Louw is a co-founder of and is the Executive Director of the FMF.
-The other directors of the FMF are economist Jasson Urbach, accountant Eustace Davie, and Temba Nolutshungu, a pioneer of black consciousness and a participant in the struggle against apartheid.
+After a bitter power struggle over several years, Leon Louw, the face of the foundation for nearly five decades, was ousted from the organisation and resigned in July 2022.
+Louw said the FMF wanted to be more partisan while he wanted to retain its neutral stance.
+The executive committee said he refused "to work within the lawful structures of the Foundation and work with its executives."

+As of November 2023, David Ansara is the chief executive officer and Rex van Schalkwyk is the chairman of the board.

 The FMF is an Atlas Network partner.